remilagorce/remilagorce/README.md

 ❤️‍🔥 Tech and business enthusiast

-🧘‍♂️ Stoic, rationalist, and spiritualist.
+🧘‍♂️ Stoic, rationalist.
 Constantly striving for personal growth, self-mastery.

 🏅 Always looking for new challenges.